Publicity Department of the Chinese Communist Party: Credentialing and monitoring media personnel

 According to Radio Free Asia, in December 2022, the department issued a directive stating that in order to obtain credentials as a professional journalist, they must pass a national exam and "...must support the leadership of the Communist Party of China, conscientiously study, publicize and implement Xi Jinping’s thoughts on the new era of socialism with Chinese characteristics, resolutely implement the party’s theory, line, principles and policies, and adhere to the correct political direction and public opinion guidance."

 Structure

-A 1977 directive on the re-establishment of the Central Propaganda Department reveals the structure and organization of the "extremely secretive" body, according to Anne-Marie Brady.
-The directive states that the department will be set up with one Director and several deputies, and the organizational structure will be set up with one office and five bureaus.
-The office is in charge of political, secretarial and administrative work, and the five bureaus are: the Bureau of Theory, Bureau of Propaganda and Education, Bureau of Arts and Culture, Bureau of News, and Bureau of Publishing.
-The directive states that the staff will be fixed at around 200 personnel, selected from propaganda personnel across the country in consultation with the Central Organization Department.

 The leadership of the Propaganda Department is selected with guidance from the CCP General Secretary and the Politburo Standing Committee member responsible for the media, while local committees of the Propaganda Department work with lower levels of the party-state hierarchy to transmit content priorities to the media.

-New departments and offices were set up in 2004 to deal with the growing demands of information control.
-One, the Bureau of Public Opinion, is in charge of commissioning public opinion surveys and other relevant research.
+The department's inner operations are highly secretive.
+The department has the following organizations: